kryptodrex/paycheck-planner/app_updates/APP_UPDATES.md

     - Increase decimal precision for exchange rates (support more decimal places)
     - Warn users when exchange rate appears to be an imprecise inverse of a recent conversion
   - Consider integration with live exchange rate API for precise real-time rates (previously mentioned in Currency Conversions feature)

+- [ ] **More options for saving plans** - In addition to saving plans as local `.budget` files, we want to add more options for saving and exporting plans:
+    - Ability to save as an Excel file instead of just a JSON-based `.budget` file, for users who want to manipulate their plans in spreadsheet software
+        - We can create a well-formatted Excel file with separate sheets for pay breakdown, bills, accounts, etc. using a library like SheetJS
+        - Depending on the Encryption method selected, if the user saves as an Excel file we can adjust the encryption approach (e.g., encrypting the Excel file with a password, or providing an unencrypted export option for users who want to use Excel's built-in password protection)
+        - This Excel file should still be able to be opened and edited in the Paycheck Planner app, allowing for a more flexible workflow for users who want to use both the app and spreadsheet software for managing their plans
+    - Ability to export the plan as a PDF for easy sharing and printing
+        - For PDF export, we can use a library like jsPDF to generate a nicely formatted PDF that includes all the relevant information from the plan (pay breakdown, bills, accounts, etc.) in a clean layout
+        - The PDF export should also respect the encryption settings of the plan, either by providing an unencrypted export option or by encrypting the PDF with a password of the user's choice if the plan is encrypted

+- [ ] **Custom tabs** - Allow users to create custom tabs for organizing their bills and accounts based on their own categories (e.g., "Travel", "Education", "Health", etc.)
+  - Custom category tabs that users can create and customize based on their needs (e.g., "Travel", "Education", etc.)

+- [ ] **Mobile Companion App** - Develop a mobile version of the app for iOS and Android to allow users to view and manage their plans on the go.
+    - The mobile app would sync with the desktop app via cloud storage (e.g., Dropbox, Google Drive) or a custom backend to keep plans up-to-date across devices
+    - The mobile app would have a simplified interface focused on key metrics, pay breakdown, and bill tracking for quick access while away from the desktop
+    - This would allow users to check their financial plan, track bills, and make adjustments from their phone, providing more flexibility and convenience in managing their finances